jm1021/churchofjesuschrist/_posts/2022-11-06-jeremiah_ezekiel.md

 > Related scriptures, the [Antemortal existence of Man](https://www.churchofjesuschrist.org/study/scriptures/tg/man-antemortal-existence-of?lang=eng)
 - This Antemortal doctrine is foundation of the doctrine from Psalms 82:6, "Ye are gods; and all of you are children of the most High.".
 We are all [Spirit Children of Heavenly Father](https://www.churchofjesuschrist.org/study/scriptures/tg/man-a-spirit-child-of-heavenly-father?lang=eng)

-## Lord gives us lots of opportunities
+## Backsliding, Lord gives us lots of opportunities
 > "How do I keep from backsliding?"
 Backsliding is mentioned over and over in Jeremiah 3.
 Thoughts infused by conference...
 - The Covenant Path has many on ramps.
 We continue to repent.
 If we are asking the question, we are on the right path.
 Keep trending upward.
 - Fill your life with positive events.
 Hobbies, music, scriptures and do many thing which are wholesome.